 1939: Singer-songwriter Don Williams, whose 17 No. 1 country music hits include "Tulsa Time," "Lord, I Hope This Day Is Good" and "I Believe In You," is born in Floydada, Texas.

-1937: The Golden Gate Bridge opens to pedestrian traffic, creating a link between San Francisco and Marin County, Calif.
+1937: The Golden Gate Bridge opens to pedestrian traffic, creating a link between San Francisco and Marin County, California.
 The bridge opened to vehicular traffic the following day.

 1933: The Walt Disney Company releases the cartoon "Three Little Pigs," with its hit song "Who's Afraid of the Big Bad Wolf?"
 The animated short won the 1934 Academy Award for Best Short Subject: Cartoons.

 1930: The 1,046-foot-tall Chrysler Building, the tallest manmade structure at the time, opens to the public in New York City.
 The building would remain the tallest building in the world for 11 months until the May 1, 1931, opening of the Empire State Building.

 1923: Henry Kissinger, the 56th United States secretary of state under Presidents Richard Nixon and Gerald Ford from 1973 to 1977, is born Heinz Alfred Kissinger in Fürth, Bavaria, Germany.
 He also served as the U.S. national security advisor from 1969 to 1975 and won the 1973 Nobel Peace Prize for helping to establish a ceasefire and U.S. withdrawal from Vietnam.

 1923: Sumner Redstone, the billionaire media magnate, is born in Boston, Massachusetts.
 He is chairman of the National Amusements theater chain, which makes him a majority owner of CBS Corporation, Viacom, MTV Networks, BET, and the film studio Paramount Pictures.